-Though they take some getting used to when coming into the game with a retro mindset, the control and gamefeel are quite excellent.
+Though they take some getting used to when coming into the game with a retro mindset, the control and game feel are quite excellent.
 Each jump has a slight delay, and characters move with a gravity that seems unfitting of the genre, but enemies and environments are carefully crafted around these limitations.
 What appears frustrating at first soon gives way to an appreciated depth, and once moving, shooting, rolling, active reloading, and stabbing have all been mastered, clearing missions is incredibly fun and rewarding.
 Combined with RPG elements that make the player feel progressively stronger with each upgrade, the game strikes a good balance between skill and advancement.
-And it can be pretty tough when it wants to be, so both play an important role.
+And the game can be pretty tough when it wants to be, so both play an important role.

 In fact, aside from structuring and a potentially frustrating opening hour, there are very little issues.
 The level design is generally good, though there are some stretches that seem to exist for the sole purpose of being annoying.
-Same goes for the bosses: they’re incredibly fun and interesting most of the time (there are like, three goddamn dog tanks!), though two in particular feel like they waste too much of the player’s time.
+Same goes for the bosses: they’re incredibly fun and interesting most of the time (there are, like, three goddamn dog tanks!), though two in particular feel like they waste too much of the player’s time.
 Aside from that though, everything works and the seemingly disparate components come together perfectly.
 The art is wonderful, the animation is absolutely top-notch, the world is charming and humorous, and the chiptune music is catchy and works as an acceptable throwback.
 It also boasts four player co-op, and that’s usually fun.

 Again, the biggest factor here is whether or not you have a fondness for the particular era the setup is inspired by, and how much you enjoy “replaying” levels through the varying missions.
-For fans of both, Mercenary Kings is an easy recommendation that’s easily worth over 24 hours of playtime.
+For fans of both, Mercenary Kings is an excellent recommendation that’s easily worth over 24 hours of playtime.